Kanomble/platexpress_shiny/README.md

     2.2 started working on TryCatch Blocks []

     2.3 reading into topic [x]

+    2.4 installing reactlog for better understanding of reactivity [x]
   3. add final statements
   ***
 #### change ui of groups tab